atakanpeker/Atakan_Portfolio/README.md

 Group project for the “Financial Modelling and Its Applications Using R” course.

-This project’s aim is trying to find a cross correlation between RUB/TRY and WTI/TRY price through evaluating “Adjusted” prices.
+This project’s aim is trying to find a cross correlation between RUB/TRY and WTI/TRY price through evaluating the “Adjusted” prices.

 * Using Tidyverse, Quantmod packages
 * Collecting 2010-2021 data from yahoo finance, divided them into 4 time frames, and evaluating each one of them.
 * Creating a basic financial model based on the trading opportunity that may come out with WTI crude oil prices and the currency.
 * Calculating profit out of this opportunity.
-* This reports found a positive correlation and trading opportunity.
+* This report found a positive correlation and trading opportunity.
 However, we calculated very small profit out of it.

 ![](/images/2016-2018.png)